 Feelings notwithstanding, I always like going to the Bernabéu, although Saturday evening’s visit was the first for some time.
 All football fans necessarily feel that the fortnightly pilgrimage that they make is taking them to the centre of the universe, to their particular theatre of dreams – whether it’s Old Trafford or the Middlefart Stadium in the Danish 2nd Division, but the folks who scurry to their numbered gates outside Real Madrid’s imposing edifice do genuinely look as though they are attending a significant event, and they usually are.
 It’s kind of contagious, and always much better when someone else has already paid for the seats, in this case my Madridista host and Ultras Sur hooligan, Eduardo Alvarez.
 See on the left the lights of the Bernabéu, foregrounded by an excellent pre-match Rioja.

 Once inside, up and up we climbed, almost to the point where you expected someone to hand you an oxygen mask, until the night-match splendour of the white-green glare of the stadium punches your senses onto alert.
 Eduardo has a spot way up in the gods above the south goal, and as ever, it’s the sheer giddy verticality of the Bernabéu that excites.
 As you step down to your seat you genuinely feel that if you were to lose your footing, you would fly helplessly down to the pitch, 45 metres below.
 There are higher stadia (the Camp Nou for instance), but none that feels quite so steep.
-You can’t quite capture it with a crappy mobile, but the pic below gives you some idea.
+You can’t quite capture it with a crappy mobile, but the pic above gives you some idea.

 Again, I wondered if we might have to strap ourselves in, but it does make for a fantastic spectacle.
 Add to that the messianic musical cacophony that greets the players when they trundle onto the pitch and you’d be forgiven for thinking that you were attending a holy event, gilded by angels blowing golden trumpets in the dark sky above.
 And hey, even at 2 degrees it ain’t cold anymore, because of the heaters above (see pic below).
 Southern softies eh?